p-faurevincent/keycloak-training/lab5/lab6/README.md

 In contrast to [Lab 2](../lab2) and [Lab 3](../lab3) this time the client will be using the [Angular](https://angular.io/) and the corresponding [OAuth 2.0/OIDC library](https://github.com/manfredsteyer/angular-oauth2-oidc).

+**Importan note** : this lab is build with Angular 11, so we recommend using a compatible nodeJs version (12.20.x for instance).

 ## Lab Contents

 * [Learning Targets](#learning-targets)